open-guides/og-aws/README.md

 	-	🕍[CodeDeploy](https://aws.amazon.com/codedeploy/): Deployment of code to EC2 servers.
 Again, you likely have another solution.
 	-	🕍[OpsWorks](https://aws.amazon.com/opsworks/): Management of your deployments using Chef.
 While Chef is popular, it seems few people use OpsWorks, since it involves going in on a whole different code deployment framework.
 -	[AWS in Plain English](https://www.expeditedssl.com/aws-in-plain-english) offers more friendly explanation of what all the other different services are.

+### Common Concepts

+-	📒 The AWS [**General Reference**](https://docs.aws.amazon.com/general/latest/gr/Welcome.html) covers a bunch of common concepts that are relevant for multiple services.
+-	AWS allows deployments in [**regions**](https://docs.aws.amazon.com/general/latest/gr/rande.html), which are isolated geographic locations that help you reduce latency or offer additional redundancy (though typically availability zones are the first tool of choice for [high availability](#high-availability)).
+-	Each service has **endpoints** that are typically different for each service.
+-	Endpoints differ from service to service and not all services are available in each region, as listed in [these tables](https://docs.aws.amazon.com/general/latest/gr/rande.html).
+-	[**Amazon Resource Names (ARNs)**](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) are specially formatted identifiers for identifying resources.
+They start with 'arn:' and used in many services, and in particular for IAM policies.

 ### Service Matrix